metosin/reitit/README.md

 ## Compiling Middleware

 The [meta-data extensions](#meta-data-based-extensions) are a easy way to extend the system.
-Routes meta-data can be trasnformed into any shape (records, functions etc.) in route compilation, enabling easy access at request-time.
+Routes meta-data can be transformed into any shape (records, functions etc.) in route compilation, enabling fast access at request-time.

 Still, we can do better.
-As we know the exact route interceptor/middleware is linked to, we can pass the (compiled) route information into the interceptor/middleware at creation-time.
-It can extract and transform relevant data just for it and pass it into the actual request-handler via a closure.
-We can do all the static local computations forehand, yielding faster runtime processing.
+As we know the exact route that interceptor/middleware is linked to, we can pass the (compiled) route information into the interceptor/middleware at creation-time.
+It can extract and transform relevant data just for it and pass it into the actual request-handler via a closure - yielding faster runtime processing.

 To do this we use [middleware records](#middleware-records) `:gen` hook instead of the normal `:wrap`. `:gen` expects a function of `route-meta router-opts => wrap`.
-Instead of returning the actual middleware function, the middleware record can also decide no to mount itsef byt returning `nil`.
-Why mount `wrap-enforce-roles` for a route if there are no roles required for it?
+Middleware can also return `nil`, which effective unmounts the middleware.
+Why mount a `wrap-enforce-roles` middleware for a route if there are no roles required for it?

 To demonstrate the two approaches, below are response coercion middleware written as normal ring middleware function and as middleware record with `:gen`.
-The actual codes are from `reitit.coercion`:
+These are the actual codes are from `reitit.coercion`:

 ### Naive